Createdd/Writing/articles/ContractsInIT.md

 ## Current situation and 90% of all contracts

-As I have seen, most of the contracts are written poorly.
+As I have seen, most of the contracts are written poorly, because not enough time is spend writing them.
+Always make sure to stay on the right side of the track and cover it with contracts!

 A main distinction has to be made between whether a product or a service is owed under the contract.
+Each one has different consequences for the contract parties.
+Now the problem that arises in the IT sector, is that you cannot always determine the product or service in the beginning of the cooperation.

+Most of the current solutions are single documents that describe the service or product as accurate as possible.
+Payments are stipulated on these terms.

+Changes in conditions or the environment forces the contracting parties to re-evaluate the terms, set up a new contract and reconcile completed payments and transactions.

 ## Useful links & credits
 - [📄 "Begin"](afgafgadgads)